Developer Interface

 Parameters:

-• reference (str) – Entity reference
+• reference (str) – The UUID reference of the Asset (Information Object) to download.

 Returns: